oceans aware: inform, inspire, involve

 The 1992 Convention on Biological Diversity (CBD) provides an international framework governing all genetic resources.
 These are defined in article 2 thereof as ‘genetic material of actual or potential value’.
 The Convention promotes the conservation, sustainable use, and the fair and equitable sharing of the benefits arising from the use of genetic resources.
 In areas beyond national jurisdiction (ABNJ), the Convention applies to processes and activities carried out under the jurisdiction or control of its parties.
 The Convention was opened for signature in 1992 at the Rio Earth Summit and entered into force in 1993.
 Since then, a Conference of the Parties has been held , the first in 1994 in the Bahamas.
 Three additional protocols have been drafted since, the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization to the Convention on Biological Diversity, The Cartagena Protocol on Biosafety and The Nagoya – Kuala Lumpur Supplementary Protocol on Liability and Redress to the Cartagena Protocol on Biosafety.

-The newly-drafted (but yet to enter into force) High Seas Treaty establishes that “[a]ctivities with respect to marine genetic resources of areas beyond national jurisdiction are in the interests of all States and for the benefit of all humanity, particularly for the benefit of advancing the scientific knowledge of humanity and promoting the conservation and sustainable use of marine biological diversity, taking into particular consideration the interests and needs of developing States”.
+The High Seas Treaty establishes that “[a]ctivities with respect to marine genetic resources of areas beyond national jurisdiction are in the interests of all States and for the benefit of all humanity, particularly for the benefit of advancing the scientific knowledge of humanity and promoting the conservation and sustainable use of marine biological diversity, taking into particular consideration the interests and needs of developing States”.
 The treaty decides that “The Conference of the Parties shall decide the modalities for the sharing of monetary benefits from the utilization of marine genetic resources and digital sequence information on marine genetic resources of areas beyond national jurisdiction” and establishes an access and benefit sharing committee charged with “establishing guidelines for benefit-sharing … providing transparency and ensuring a fair and equitable sharing of both monetary and non-monetary benefits”.
+The COP will need to start work on these modalities as soon as it is established.